 Table 5.
-Western City District Plan W6: Creating and renewing great places and local centres, and respecting the District's heritage O12: Great places that bring people together This planning priority notes the function of streets as places and how functional and walkable neighborhoods support activity and safety.
+Western City District Plan working from home in a post pandemic setting.
+W6: Creating and renewing great places and local centres, and respecting the District's heritage 012 : Great places that bring people together This planning priority notes the function of streets as places and how functional and walkable neighbourhoods support activity and safety.
 The redevelopment of this site provides opportunity to improve the streetscape on Hoxton Park Road, by including street trees and a front landscape setback which will soften the urban environment.
 Within the site, pedestrian links will be provided to enable north-south pedestrian movement from the adjoining neighbourhood to Hoxton Park Road.
-Productivity, connectiv rity, jobs and skills W7: Establishing a land use and transport structure to deliver a liveable, productive and sustainable Western Parkland City O14: A Metropolis of Three Cities - integrated land use and transport creates walkable and 30- minute cities The planning proposal generally aligns with the productivity focused planning priorities, as it seeks to locate housing in a location which has convenient access to Liverpool CBD, as well as the future Western Sydney Airport which provide O17: Regional connectivity is enhanced employment opportunities for local residents.
+Productivity, connectiv ity, jobs and skills W7: Establishing a land use and transport structure to deliver a liveable, productive and sustainable Western Parkland City O14: A Metropolis of Three Cities - integrated land use and transport creates walkable and 30- minute cities The planning proposal generally aligns with the productivity focused planning priorities, as it seeks to locate housing in a location which has convenient access to Liverpool CBD, as well as the future Western Sydney Airport which provide employment opportunities for local O17: Regional connectivity is enhanced residents.
 Significant government and private sector investment into these areas will contribute to the economic prosperity in coming years.
-W9: Growing and strengthening the metropolitan cluster O20: Western Sydney Airport and Badgerys Creek Aerotropolis are economic catalysts for Western Parkland City The site is strategically positioned between the future Western Sydney Airport and the existing Liverpool City Centre.
+W9: Growing and O20: Western Sydney Airport and Badgerys Creek Aerotropolis are economic catalysts for Western Parkland City The site is strategically positioned between the future Western Sydney Airport and the existing Liverpool City Centre.
 Liverpool CBD and its health and education precinct provides significant O21: Internationally competitive health, education, research and innovation precincts employment to local residents.
 Liverpool CBD is home to the Western Sydney University Liverpool campus, as well as several primary and secondary schools which service the local population.
-Liverpool will continue to grow as a O22: Investment and business activity in centres. metropolitan cluster and leverage off the proximity to the Western Sydney Airport as Sydney's third CBD.
+Liverpool will continue to grow as a strengthening the metropolitan cluster O22: Investment and business activity in centres. metropolitan cluster and leverage off the proximity to the Western Sydney Airport as Sydney's third CBD.
 The future Western Sydney Airport and Aerotropolis will also provide jobs of the future, specifically in advanced manufacturing, logistics and trade.
 Locating housing within areas which have direct access and convenient transport to local employment opportunities will enhance the economic prosperity of the Western Sydney region.